 Po: Oh please, please can we keep him?
 Can we keep him pleeeeease?
 He's even pottery trained!

-Many a puppy has got their home because of this trope.
-People might start out with the intention of just having a look but then a puppy jumps up to say hello, climbs into their lap, or just gazes at them with those big brown eyes and suddenly said puppy coming home with them is a forgone conclusion.
+- Many a puppy has got their home because of this trope.
+People might start out with the intention of just having a look but then a puppy jumps up to say hello, climbs into their lap, or just gazes at them with those big brown eyes and suddenly the puppy coming home with them is a foregone conclusion.
 Also occurs with older dogs, especially ones that qualify as woobies.

-According to con reports, the creepier members of Fan Dumb have a habit of asking Doug Walker if they can "keep" him.
+- According to con reports, the creepier members of Fan Dumb have a habit of asking Doug Walker if they can "keep" him.
 As one might expect, he doesn't enjoy this.
 Of course, given the phrasing, this could just as easily be a creepy and irritating, if ultimately harmless, reference to Casper, which featured the same line, and which The Critic found creepy.